Getting a-Round Guarantees: Floating-Point Attacks on Certified Robustness: Introduction

-We devise a rounding search method that can efficiently discover such adversarial examples.
+We devise a rounding search method that can efficiently discover such adversarial examples in two threat models, that differ in how the norm of the perturbation is computed.
 Our method is inspired by the traditional adversarial example search methods such as PGD~\cite{madry2017towards} and C\&W~\cite{carlini2017towards}.
-However, we found that such methods cannot exploit the rounding of a certified radius as either the search space they explore is too large (\ie the number of examples to check becomes intractable due to the large number of floating-point values) or they fail to find adversarial examples within the certified radius.
-To this end, our method is different from these search methods in two aspects: (1) instead of using back propagation, it leverages the piecewise linear property of models to find the perturbation direction; (2) it searches in a much finer scale by sampling floating-point neighbors of a potential adversarial example.
+However, we find that such existing methods do not effectively exploit the rounding of a certified radius as the search space they explore is large (\ie the number of examples to check becomes intractable due to the large number of floating-point values) and instances of inappropriate rounding do not necessarily follow model gradients.
+To this end, our method is different from these search methods in two aspects: (1) instead of relying on back propagation, it leverages the piecewise linear property of {ReLU networks to find coarse-level} perturbation directions; (2) it then searches in a much finer scale by sampling floating-point neighbors of a potential adversarial example.
 The first aspect allows us to narrow down the search space closer to the certified radius and efficiently find adversarial examples.
-The second aspect allows our search method to find adversarial examples with perturbation norms that are just smaller than the certified radius (\eg in the 13th decimal place), which PGD and C\&W cannot {find}.
-Our attack can also be seen as a stronger attack when compared to other works that find robustness violations~\cite{jia2021exploiting,zombori2020fooling}.
-These methods either synthesize an instance $x$, or a model $f$, to attack, while our method works on originally trained models with unaltered instances from the MNIST dataset.
+The second aspect enables our search method to find adversarial examples with perturbation norms that are just smaller than the certified radius (\eg in the 13th decimal place), which PGD and C\&W cannot find. {Compared to other works that find robustness violations~\cite{jia2021exploiting,zombori2020fooling}, our attack method is arguably stronger as it works on unmodified target models with unaltered instances as opposed to specially crafted models or instances.} We discuss the potential impact of our attacks on robustness guarantees in Section~\ref{app:limit_disclosure}.